Age of Enlightenment: Netherlands

 The Dutch Enlightenment began in 1640.
 During the Early Dutch Enlightenment (1640–1720), many books were translated from Latin, French or English to Dutch, often at the risk of their translators and publishers.
 By the 1720s, the Dutch Republic had also become a major center for printing and exporting banned books to France.
+Implanted in Netherlandish culture, vernacular rationalism brought the Dutch to take advantage of the intellectual philosophy the enlightenment spread.
 The most famous figure of the Dutch Enlightenment was Baruch Spinoza.

 France

 The French Enlightenment was influenced by England and in turn influenced other national enlightenments.
 As worded by Sharon A. Stanley, "the French Enlightenment stands out from other national enlightenments for its unrelenting assault on church leadership and theology."

 German states

 Prussia took the lead among the German states in sponsoring the political reforms that Enlightenment thinkers urged absolute rulers to adopt.
 There were important movements as well in the smaller states of Bavaria, Saxony, Hanover, and the Palatinate.
 In each case, Enlightenment values became accepted and led to significant political and administrative reforms that laid the groundwork for the creation of modern states.
 The princes of Saxony, for example, carried out an impressive series of fundamental fiscal, administrative, judicial, educational, cultural, and general economic reforms.
 The reforms were aided by the country's strong urban structure and influential commercial groups and modernized pre-1789 Saxony along the lines of classic Enlightenment principles.